-A critical and interesting vulnerability in the Netlogon Remote Protocol of the Windows server was patched by Microsoft team last month.
-This flaw discovered by the Cybersecurity firm Secura (dubbed as Zerologon), has received the highest severity score of 10.0.
+Microsoft team patched a critical and exciting vulnerability in the Netlogon Remote Protocol of the Windows server last month. zero logon vulnerability discovered by the Cybersecurity firm Secura (dubbed as Zerologon), has received the highest severity score of 10.0.
 The vulnerability is identified as CVE-2020-1472 and allows an attacker to successfully compromise the vulnerable Domain controller by just setting up a TCP connection with it.
 This vulnerability is treated as severe because even an unauthenticated attacker can gain the Domain Admin privileges by using the domain controller credentials.
+A vulnerability management tool can stop the same.

-The Netlogon Remote Protocol is an RPC interface available on Windows domain controllers which is basically used to facilitate the authentication between users and machines, especially to the users logging in to the servers using NTLM protocol.
+The Netlogon Remote Protocol is an RPC interface available on Windows domain controllers which is basically to facilitate the authentication between users and machines, especially to the users logging in to the servers using NTLM protocol.
 This protocol also allows various functionalities, and notably a computer within the domain to update its password.
-NRP protocol is treated as unique since it uses a customized cryptographic protocol to prove client and server authenticity, i.e by knowing a shared secret key.
+NRP protocol is as unique since it uses a customized cryptographic protocol to prove client and server authenticity, i.e by knowing a shared secret key.
 This shared secret key is a hash of the client’s computer account password.
+Auto patching is a method to remediate this vulnerability.

 As we all know, authentication attempts are sensitive and hence all the authentication requests take place over an encrypted connection.
-But the Secura researcher discovered that the domain controllers can be forced to fall back to unencrypted RPC communication when performing authentication requests.
-After falling back to an unencrypted communication, a flaw in the Netlogon AES-CFB8 cryptographic negotiation algorithm can be used to try and steal the credential.
+But the Secura researcher discovered that the domain controllers forced to fall back to unencrypted RPC communication when performing authentication requests.
+After falling back to an unencrypted communication, a flaw in the Netlogon AES-CFB8 cryptographic negotiation algorithm used to try and steal the credential.

-The image here shows that if an attacker is successful in making the communication happen in an unencrypted mode after the TCP handshake is set up, he can later spoof the response message obtained by the Domain Controller to trick the target machine to assume the login is successful.
+The image here shows that if an attacker is successful in making the communication happen in an unencrypted mode after the TCP handshake, he can later spoof the response message obtained by the Domain Controller to trick the target machine to assume the login is successful.

 Image Credit: Secura